Viatreen/Jets_2D/README.md

 # Jets_2D
-An nVidia graphics card is required to run this application.
+An nVidia graphics card is required to run this application. nVidia GPU architecutre target is set in CMakeLists.txt in the root directory.
-CMakeLists.txt in the root directory sets the architecture compilation target *Currently compiling for Pascal (GTX 10-series), Volta (Expensive deep learning cards), and Turing (RTX 20-series) architectures
+*Currently compiling for Pascal (GTX 10-series), Volta (Expensive deep learning cards), and Turing (RTX 20-series) architectures.
-*If you do not have one of these cards, lookup the architecture of your nVidia card and append to arguments in this line: set_property(TARGET ${CMAKE_PROJECT_NAME} PROPERTY CUDA_ARCHITECTURES 60 61 62 70 72 75 80 86)
+*If you do not have one of these cards, lookup the architecture of your nVidia card and append to arguments in this line: set_property(TARGET ${CMAKE_PROJECT_NAME} PROPERTY CUDA_ARCHITECTURES 60 61 62 70 72 75).

 All Systems:
 Make sure CUDA Toolkit is installed.